alexdidier/rampc-quadrotor/wiki/workflow_for_students.md

   Crazyflie, and a text label containing the current flying state. **It is important to know that we can only take off when we are in the state "Motors OFF", and we can only land if we are NOT in the state "Motors OFF"**<br><br>
-    * In the middle-bottom part of the GUI there are two tabs: Safe and Custom controller. <br><br>
+    * In the middle-bottom part of the GUI there are two tabs: Safe and Student controller. <br><br>
   In the left part of these tabs, there is information about the current position of the Crazyflie, and also the difference between the current